Baltimore Metros

-The Baltimore Metros were an American basketball team based in Baltimore, Maryland that was a member of the Continental Basketball Association.
+The Baltimore Metros were an American basketball team based in Baltimore, Maryland that were a member of the Continental Basketball Association (CBA).

 The team was previously known as the Washington Metros.
 During the 1978/79 season, the team moved to Utica and became the Mohawk Valley Thunderbirds.

-On September 23, 1978 the Metros held a try-out camp for the upcoming season at Lake Clifton High School.
+On September 23, 1978, the Metros held a try-out camp for the upcoming season at Lake Clifton High School.
 The team's head coach was Larry Cannon.
-The Metros were affiliated with three NBA teams, the Baltimore Bullets; the Atlanta Hawks; and the Milwaukee Bucks.
+The Metros were affiliated with three NBA teams, the Washington Bullets; the Atlanta Hawks; and the Milwaukee Bucks.